Astronomy Tools Action Set Review

 A Photoshop action is a series of “recorded” processing steps that you can playback on your image.
 Anyone can record and playback their own set of actions in Photoshop.

-This particular action set was specially designed to be used on astrophotography images of galaxies, nebulae, and stars.
+This particular action set was specifically designed for use on astrophotography images of galaxies, nebulae, and stars.

 Not only can actions save you time, but they’re often better at making simple to complex edits to your image than you are.